 I like to take one swimsuit that is more of an athletic style (like this one from Athleta), for days when I’m planning to be really active — like on snorkel trips, or cenote swimming.
 This helps prevent unfortunate incidents like having your top ripped off by rogue waves as you return to the beach (awkward)!

 For the second swimsuit, I usually take one with minimal straps so I can lay in the sun without getting weird tan lines.

 Then I choose an athletic type top, for active days.
 These dry quickly and usually wick sweat from your body.
 Some are even smell-resistant, which is a nice bonus!

 Next, I recommended taking a couple of cute, lightweight tops that will create the illusion that you’ve put a lot of effort into your appearance, regardless of whether you have or not!

-A sundress is basically a no-brainer for a trip to Cancun.
+A sundress is a no-brainer for a trip to Cancun.
 The best pick is one that is casual enough for daytime but can be dressed up for evenings out!
 The easiest way to achieve this is by choosing a black one, but there are plenty of colorful options that will work as well.
-Choose a comfy, flattering cut that pairs well with a dressy pair of sandals and you’re all set!
+Choose a comfy, flattering cut that pairs well with a dressy pair of sandals, and you’re all set!

 One Maxi Dress